-The Pigeon Point Shelf Manager fully supports the RMCP interface for the System Manager's interactions with the shelf in accordance with the IPMI specification v.1.5.1.
+The Pigeon Point Shelf Manager fully supports the RMCP interface for the System Manager's interactions with the shelf in accordance with the IPMI specification, revision 1.5.1.
 Refer to chapter 12 of that specification for detailed information about the RMCP interface.

-The Shelf Manager also supports the RMCP+ interface in accordance with the 2.0 revision of the IPMI specification.
+The Shelf Manager also supports the RMCP+ interface in accordance with the revision 2.0 of the IPMI specification.
 Detailed information about RMCP+ is contained in sections 13 and 24 of that specification.